R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ![Failed to load the tier0.dll](../images/northstar-launcher-error-wrong-location.png)

 This error is usually caused by running the `NorthstarLauncher.exe` in the wrong location, such as extracting the zip it came with directly in your Downloads folder and running it there.

-* Default Steam Location: `%ProgramFiles(x86)%\Steam\steamapps\common\Titanfall2\`
-* Default Origin Location: `%ProgramFiles(x86)%\Origin Games\Titanfall2\`
+The correct location is inside of the [`Titanfall2 directory`](troubleshooting.md#game-location)

 **If it still appears after trying the fix above:** It's possible that you may have **corrupted or missing** game files